-The Student Counselling Centre provides a professional service to all Rhodes Students experiencing psychological problems.
+The Student Counselling Centre provides a professional, free service to all Rhodes Students experiencing psychological problems.
 The Counselling Centre operates from a holistic Wellness model and supports students in terms of their physical, academic, social, emotional and spiritual functioning.
 The counsellors will take your concerns seriously and will maintain the strictest level of confidentiality.

 The following services are offered:

-- Individual counselling - Relationship counselling - Group therapy for students with similar interests and goals - An after-hours line for psychological emergencies (during office hours students experiencing a psychological emergency will be assisted immediately by the psychologist on call) - Study Skills Workshops on issues pertinent to students such as time management, stress management and exam preparation - Self-help material and information pamphlets covering various topics.
+- Confidential individual counselling. - Relationship counselling. - Group therapy for students with similar interests and goals. - An after-hours line for psychological emergencies (during office hours students experiencing a psychological emergency will be assisted immediately by the psychologist on call). - Study Skills Workshops on issues pertinent to students such as time management, stress management and exam preparation. - Group therapy for students with similar interests and goals. - Self-help material and information pamphlets covering various topics.

-The Student Counselling Centre is located on the top floor of the Steve Biko Building in Prince Alfred Street and is open Monday to Friday from 08h00 - 17h00, or telephone (046) 603 7070 during Office Hours.
+The Student Counselling Centre is located on the top floor of the Student Union Building in Prince Alfred Street and is open Monday to Friday from 08h30 - 17h00, or telephone (046) 603 7070 during Office Hours.